Teachers ‘struggling for food’ as cost of living crisis sparks fears for education

 Education leaders warned the situation would not improve unless teachers received a greater pay rise to match soaring inflation.

-In the new poll of primary school teachers, one third said they were struggling to afford food, while half said the same about petrol and one quarter about clothes.
+In the new poll of primary school teachers, one-third said they were struggling to afford food, while half said the same about petrol and one-quarter about clothes.

 Seventy per cent said the cost of living crisis was affecting their mental health, according to the survey for Community conducted in summer.